JosQlicks/magento-speed-tweaks/README.md

-# magento-speed-tweaks
-List of actions to take to improve speed of magento installs.

 ## Manual for basic Magento2 speedup tweaks.
-## These are instructions for Hypernode.
+# These are instructions for Hypernode.
 Instructions for Hipex would be a bit different.
-## Jos
+# Jos

 varnish vcl: